gvwilson/fiction/iffy/index.md

 fumbling clumsily to reassemble a mound of chips and gears and actuators that she had never seen before.
 Her heart raced as she tried to piece them together.
-This rod into that socket---no, that couldn't be right, it turned the wrong way and didn't leave enough space for the lens, because the lens had to go there,
+This rod into that socket—no,
+that couldn't be right,
+it turned the wrong way and didn't leave enough space for the lens, because the lens had to go there,